Elizabeth Corday: Background

-In season 6, Corday saves the life of serial rapist and killer who starts to engage her in a series of mind games.
+In season 6, Corday saves the life of a serial rapist and killer who starts to engage her in a series of mind games.
 When a victim's family wants to learn of their daughter's body's location, the killer manipulates Corday into euthanizing him in exchange for the location.
 At the last minute, Corday realizes that the killer was afraid of her for the power that she held over him and she spares his life, breaking his will and 'winning the game'.

 Corday and Greene's marriage

-Corday becomes romantically involved with Dr. Mark Greene during season 5, and in season 7 finds out that she is pregnant with his child.
-They marry and name their daughter Ella.
+Corday becomes romantically involved with Dr. Mark Greene during season 5.
+They become engaged in season 7.
+Shortly after becoming engaged Elizabeth and Mark learn she is pregnant.

-However, Corday's marriage to Greene is difficult for both parties.
+Corday's engagement to Greene is difficult for both parties.
 Corday faces struggles at work after she is sued for allegedly rushing an operation (leading to paralysis of the patient), and her pregnancy is nearly compromised when she goes into labor whilst on scene at a train wreck.
 Greene is diagnosed with a terminal brain tumor, but is given hope of a reprieve though, when Greene finds a surgeon in New York who can remove the tumor.
-Corday accompanies Greene to New York City and is present in the operating room for the procedure, by his side all the time.
+Corday accompanies Greene to New York City and is present in the operating room for the procedure, by his side the whole time.
 The couple later get married (after a series of glitches with the transport for both parties) and appear to be very happy.
 Corday is heavily pregnant at the time of the wedding, and gives birth to baby, Ella, a short time later.

-This happiness is not maintained for very long, however - Greene's daughter Rachel (from his marriage to Jen) has by now grown from a nice child into a troublesome teenager.
-After falling out with Jen, Rachel moves in with Greene, Corday and baby Ella.
-Things are not much better for her there, though - she and Corday are constantly arguing, culminating eventually in Ella swallowing ecstasy that belonged to Rachel.
-Corday is so furious that she tells Rachel to leave the house, and after Mark refuses to send Rachel back to Jen, or press charges, Corday moves out instead, taking Ella with her.
+This happiness is not maintained for very long, however - Greene's daughter Rachel (from his previous marriage to Jen) has grown from a temperate child into a troubled and moody teenager.
+After falling out with Jen, whom she deems too strict, Rachel moves in with Greene, Corday and baby Ella, hoping for an easier life.
+Rachel soon finds her father is as strict as her mother and begins acting out, culminating eventually in Ella swallowing ecstasy that belonged to Rachel while she was babysitting her sister.
+Corday is so furious that she tells Rachel to leave the house, and after Mark refuses to send Rachel back to Jen or press charges, Corday moves out instead, taking Ella with her.